SumoLogic-Labs/opentelemetry-workshop/README.md

 ## What is OpenTelemetry

-Short presentation on what is OpenTelemetry in general, what it can be used for: [Observability 2.0 vs OpenTelemetry](https://slides.com/perk/obsevability-20-feat-opentelemetry)
+Short presentation on OpenTelemetry in general: [Observability 2.0 vs OpenTelemetry](https://slides.com/perk/obsevability-20-feat-opentelemetry)

 ## Data creation

 * [Manual instrumentation](./exercises/instrumentation/): write a simple application which creates logs, metrics and traces using the OpenTelemetry libraries

-* Autoinstrumentation: Pet Clinic
+* For autoinstrumentation please take a look at [Spring PetClinic](https://github.com/SumoLogic/opentelemetry-petclinic) demo at the end of the workshop

 ## Data collection